my-dimons/Unity-Examples/docs/source/usage.rst

 ------------
 .. warning::

-	This page is yet to be updated
+   This is a warning message that will be highlighted.

 To use Lumache, first install it using pip:

 .. code-block:: console